astropy/astropy/docs/table/access_table.rst

   length = 5

-Accessing properties
+Accessing Properties
 --------------------

-The code below shows accessing the table columns as a |TableColumns| object, getting the column names, table meta-data, and number of table rows.
-The table meta-data is simply an ordered dictionary (OrderedDict_) by default.
+The code below shows accessing the table columns as a |TableColumns| object, getting the column names, table metadata, and number of table rows.
+The table metadata is an ordered dictionary (OrderedDict_) by default.
 ::

   >>> t.columns